mandar-damle/HDM-documentation/Quick Start Guide vcd single network.md

 1. On-premises Deployment (estimated time: 10 minutes)
 1. Cloud Deployment (estimated time: 45-60 minutes)
 1. Perform a Cold Migration (estimated time: dependent on VM size)

+# Step 1: Review System Requirements

+Refer to the System Requirements in Appendix A of this document.
+Printing a copy of Appendix A to use as a checklist is recommended.

+# Step 2: Download PrimaryIO HDM
+To obtain your license and download link for HDM, visit https://www.primaryio.com/ibm/

+You will receive an email with the following:

+* A link to download the PrimaryIO HDM software
+* A link to training videos
+* A license key for the software

+Before proceeding with the installation, watch the training videos and use this guide.